Skip to Content

 • Briefed appeals before the North Carolina Court of Appeals and North Carolina Supreme Court involving issues of first impression regarding interpretation of statutes governing debt buyer collections activity.

-• Briefed appeals in the North Carolina Court of Appeals and North Carolina Supreme Court raising matters of first impression under the North Carolina Trust Code.
+• Briefed appeals before the North Carolina Court of Appeals and North Carolina Supreme Court in trust and estate litigation.

 Class Actions

-• Represent national retailer in North Carolina putative class action raising federal claims under the Fair and Accurate Credit Transactions Act.
+• Represent employer in putative class actions raising claims under the North Carolina Wage and Hour Act.

-• Represent home builder in putative class raising breach of contract claims.
+• Represent home builder in putative class action raising breach of contract claims.

-• Represent debt buyer in putative class action involving statutory requirements for collections activity.
+• Represented debt buyer in putative class action involving statutory requirements for collections activity.

 • Represented employer in putative class and California Private Attorney General Act action.